-This brewery company has been around for over 30 years.
+This brewery company has been around for over 30 years in their Williamsburg location.
 Brooklyn Brewery company offers more than just delicious craft beer; they also offer tours of their infamous factory, an abundance of events held each year, and the option to enjoy their tasting room which is stock full of wonderful and unique beer flavors.
 The seasonal flavors they have right now are Brooklyn Summer Ale, Unfiltered, Brooklyn Winter Lager, Black Chocolate Stout, Brooklyn Oktoberfest and Post Road Pumpkin Ale.

 If you want to show your Brooklyn Brewery pride, you can take your pick from awesome Brooklyn Brewery merch including:

 - Baby clothes

 - Wall Décor

 Brooklyn Brewery offers these and other mementos to remember your trip by.
 Interested in this hip spot?
 Visit their Instagram to see what’s currently on tap @brooklynbrewery.